ginkgobioworks/gen/examples/protein_engineering/Analysis.md

 # Tracking protein variant libraries
 ## Site-directed Homologous Recombination

 This example recreates a protein engineering library made through site-directed, homologous recombination guided by structure-based computation (SCHEMA) ([Otey 2006](doi.org/10.1371/journal.pbio.0040112)).
 Starting from three existing cytochrome P450 proteins, approximately 3,000 artifical (chimeric) proteins were constructed and tested.
+The authors describe it as follows:

-"We generated an artificial family of cytochromes P450 by recombining fragments of the genes encoding the heme-binding domains of three bacterial P450s, CYP102A1 (also known as P450BM3), CYP102A2, and CYP102A3 (abbreviated A1, A2, and A3), which share ̃65% amino acid identity [...]
-The final design has crossovers located after residues Glu64, Ile122, Tyr166, Val216, Thr268, Ala328, and Gln404, based on the numbering of the A1 sequence"
+> _"We generated an artificial family of cytochromes P450 by recombining fragments of the genes encoding the heme-binding domains of three bacterial P450s, CYP102A1 (also known as P450BM3), CYP102A2, and CYP102A3 (abbreviated A1, A2, and A3), which share ̃65% amino acid identity [...]
+The final design has crossovers located after residues Glu64, Ile122, Tyr166, Val216, Thr268, Ala328, and Gln404, based on the numbering of the A1 sequence"_

 First we download the sequences of the parent proteins and combine them into one fasta file: